 The narrow and (relatively) long teeth of a mustache comb are also great for digging into the depths of the mustache and detangling any tangles.

 This is particularly important for longer and thicker mustaches where the deeper parts may become neglected and knotted.
-Once it’s detangled, the mustache will look fuller and tidier than before.
+Once it’s detangled, the mustache should look fuller and tidier than before.

-Beard oil is a moisturizing, nourishing, and intensely masculine way to add a nice, gentle sheen to any wiry mustache.
+Beard oil is an intensely masculine way to add a nice, gentle sheen to any wiry mustache.

 You can choose to apply a couple of drops (or however much beard oil you think is necessary) before or after you brush or comb.